 Creating an Iconic Brand that Speaks for Itself

 Accent Opaque is a premium paper beloved by designers for its ability to keep colors true with enhanced whiteness and brightness.
-When International Paper approached us to do a brand refresh on the Accent Opaque line, we went back to the company’s roots, elevating its history to appeal to designers, printers, and paper merchants alike.
+When Sylvamo approached us to do a brand refresh on the Accent Opaque line, we went back to the company’s roots, elevating its history to appeal to designers, printers, and paper merchants alike.

 Looking to the past to design the future.